-When more than one consumer requests a storage life-time for the same data or analytics, the Storage Approach should be based on the longest requested storage life-time.
+When more than one consumer requests a storage life-time for the same data or analytics, the life-time in Storage Approach should be set to the longest requested storage life-time.

 The response to the consumer request for data or analytics includes the Storage Approach.

 NOTE: The default operator policy for how long data or analytics are to be stored may be longer or shorter than the life-time requested by the consumer.
-A default operator policy may for example accept only consumer requested life-times that are shorter or longer than the default policy.
+The default operator policy is only applied when the life-time is not included in any consumer’s request.

 The ADRF, DCCF or NWDAF determines when the data or analytics life-time has expired.
-When data or analytics is to be removed from the ADRF, an alert is sent to the Consumer that the data is about to be deleted.
-The alert contains a Storage Transaction Identifier that can be used by the consumer to retrieve the data or analytics.
+When data or analytics is to be removed from the ADRF, an alert is sent to the Consumer which previously requests the alerting notification that the data is about to be deleted.
+The alert contains a cause value that the data or analytics is to be deleted due to life-time expired and a Storage Transaction Identifier that can be used by the consumer to retrieve the data or analytics.

 * * * Second Changes * * *